Informatics Research Review (IRR)

 plenty of time for writing the report.
 Do not leave everything

 the week before the deadline.

-The literature review due date is to be announced.
+The literature review due date is Jan 16th 2014 at 4pm.
 Please submit a

 paper copy of your report to the ITO

 (Appleton Tower 4.02).
 In addition, please submit your assignment,

 You will be given written feedback on your assignment in February.

 This module is a pass/fail one (i.e., you don't get a percentage